mmeyer2k/dcrypt/README.md

 ## Iterative HMAC Key Hardening
 To reduce the effectiveness of brute-force cracking on your encrypted blobs, you can provide an integer `$cost` parameter in your encryption/decryption calls.
-This integer will cause dcrypt perform `$cost` number of HMAC operations on the provided key before passing it off to the underlying encryption system.
+This integer will cause dcrypt to perform `$cost` number of HMAC operations on the provided key before passing it off to the underlying encryption system.
 ```php
 $encrypted = \Dcrypt\Aes::encrypt('message', 'password', 1000);